 Yes.
-If after enabling this option, you decide to disable it again, you must wait for each Roaming Client to checkin with the DNSFilter Dashboard before Client Name and Username data is available again.
+If after enabling this option, you decide to disable it again, you must wait for each Roaming Client to check in with the DNSFilter Dashboard before Client Name and Username data is available again.

 GDPR Feature Troubleshooting

-If the Limit PII Collected (GDPR) option was enabled before entering a Friendly Name for each Roaming Client, it may be difficult to differentiate between devices within the DNSFilter Dashboard.
+If the Limit PII Collected (GDPR) option was enabled before entering a Friendly Name for each Roaming Client, it might be difficult to differentiate between devices within the DNSFilter Dashboard.
 To identify Roaming Clients after the data has been redacted, compare the ID of the Roaming Client within the DNSFilter Dashboard with the Client ID of the device.
 You may obtain the Client ID of the device using multiple methods: